SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: Related Works

 \subsection{Post-Training Stage in UMMs}

-In addition to architectural innovations, considerable research has focused on post-training strategies to enhance the generative abilities of UMMs.
-Methods such as Chain-of-Thought (CoT) and test-time verification introduce explicit reasoning steps or iterative output validation~\citep{guo2025can,fang2025got,duan2025got}.
-However, these often depend on external models and do not fundamentally improve the native generative capacity of the UMMs.
-Reinforcement learning techniques—including Direct Preference Optimization (DPO) and Group Relative Policy Optimization (GRPO) which leverage human or automated feedback to refine generation policies.
-While effective, these require carefully curated paired data and delicate advantage function tuning~\citep{rafailov2023direct,guo2025r1}.
-Reconstruction Alignment (RecA) introduces a post-training method based on reconstruction loss, yielding improved semantic understanding~\citep{xie2025reconstructionalignmentimprovesunified}.
-Some work has also attempted to use rule-level rewards for guidance, but this is not universal and needs to be designed for different tasks~\citep{hong2025reinforcing,mao2025unirl,han2025self}.
-In contrast, SRUM operates without additional data generation.
-It leverages the model’s inherent understanding to score self-generated samples and incorporates them into training, thereby enhancing performance.
+In addition to architectural innovations, considerable research has focused on the post-training stage to enhance the generative abilities of UMMs.
+Methods such as Chain-of-Thought (CoT) and test-time verification introduce explicit reasoning steps or iterative output validation~\cite{guo2025can,fang2025got,duan2025got}.
+However, these often depend on external models and do not fundamentally improve the native generative capacity of UMMs.
+Reinforcement learning techniques, including Direct Preference Optimization (DPO), leverage human or automated feedback to refine generation policies.
+While effective, these require carefully curated paired data and delicate advantage-function tuning with text-dependent rewards~\cite{rafailov2023direct,guo2025r1,qu2025silmm}.
+Reconstruction Alignment (RecA) introduces a post-training method based on reconstruction loss, yielding improved semantic understanding~\cite{xie2025reconstructionalignmentimprovesunified}.
+Some work has also attempted to use rule-level rewards for guidance, but such rewards are not universal and must be redesigned for different tasks~\cite{hong2025reinforcing,mao2025unirl,han2025self}.
+In contrast, SRUM leverages the model's inherent understanding to score self-generated samples, thereby enhancing performance without external reward models or human preference labels.